netserf/google-cloud-private-gui-access/README.md

 [![Actions Status](https://github.com/netserf/google-cloud-private-gui-access/workflows/Terraform%20Lint/badge.svg)](https://github.com/netserf/google-cloud-private-gui-access/actions)
 [![Actions Status](https://github.com/netserf/google-cloud-private-gui-access/workflows/Docs/badge.svg)](https://github.com/netserf/google-cloud-private-gui-access/actions)

-A review of some available options for accessing remote GUIs inside Google Cloud when your organization restricts public IP address access.
+A review of options for accessing remote/hidden GUIs inside Google Cloud when your organization restricts public IP address access.

-Options for GUI access to be examined:
+Options reviewed:

 1. gcloud with SSH tunneling - local host
 1. gcloud with SSH tunneling - remote host
-1. gcloud to enable SOCKS proxied access - TODO
+1. gcloud to enable SOCKS proxied access
 1. IAP for Windows - TODO

 ## Work Environment

 These instructions assume you already have Google Cloud access and you're working in the Cloud Shell.
-From here clone the repo and follow the build steps below.
+Clone the repo and follow the build steps below.

 ```bash
 git clone https://github.com/netserf/google-cloud-private-gui-access.git
 ```

-The Terraform infrastructure steps provided will build out GCE instances that you can use to test your GUI access.
+The Terraform steps provided will build out GCE instances that you can use to test GUI access.
 Follow the infrastructure build instructions to turn up your test environment, then follow the test steps to test your GUI access.

 Things to Consider:

-* If you are inside a private GCP network, then you may need to turn on Cloud NAT to enable egress access to the public Internet for package updates
+* If you are inside a private GCP network, then you may need to turn on Cloud NAT to enable egress access to the Internet for package updates

 ## Infrastructure Build

 The following are the infrastructure build steps using terraform.

-Note - terraform is available in the Cloud Shell.
+Note - terraform is available in Google's Cloud Shell environment.

 ```bash
 PROJECT_ID="YOUR_PROJECT_ID"